irudnyts/irudnyts.github.io/_posts/2018-01-24-multinomial-regression.md

 # age              -0.0641711
 ```

-This function was rather instable.
+This function was rather unstable.
 Adding more exploratory variable have thrown an error a couple of times.

 Coefficients are consistent (difference in signs are explained by $\mathbb{P}(Y \leq j)$ and $\mathbb{P}(Y \geq j)$), which is good.